 According to federal regulations, providers cannot hold a member responsible for any commercial or Medicare cost-sharing amount such as coinsurance, copayment, or deductible.
 Therefore, a provider may not collect payment from a member, or authorized person acting on behalf of the member, for copayments required by other health insurance sources.
-Instead, the provider should collect only the copayment amount from the member.
+Instead, the provider should collect from the member only the Medicaid or BadgerCare Plus copayment amount indicated on the member's remittance information.